-Sam Spicer is 2nd from the right, front row.
+Sam Spicer is 2nd from the right, front row (he aslo had a print of this shot).
 Front row centre, hatless and hands clasped, is John Robertson.
 It was this photograph of his father that caught Jammy Robertson’s eye.

 211 Squadron MT (Mechanical Transport) Section Chiringa 1945 (AB Wythe)

 Operating in Bristol Beaufighter X M-Mike (NV526) with Tom Wilson as his Navigator/W, Alan Wythe was awarded the DFM for his efforts over Burma as a Flight Sergeant pilot.
 Promoted to Warrant Officer, Alan remained with the Squadron when they re-equipped with the Mosquito in June 1945.

 Des Marsh-Collis and Yorky had a hand in maintaining their aircraft, and on Des’ pages there are beautiful photos of M-Mike and of Alan and Tom with their Mosquito.

 Alan’s Beaufighter was recognised in an international sense with a colour profile view of M-Mike (albeit with a spurious serial number), in 1998

 He is also remembered in the accounts of the late Ron Kemp and the late Monty Walters, whose pages include other photos of him with various 211 Squadron aircrew.
 For many years Alan lived in Southampton, where he died on 27 March 2007 after a long illness, aged 85.